d2d-weizhi/focus-flow/README.md

 - Additional note on gradient manipulation, when `offset="0%"`, it refers to the bottom of your SVG. `offset="100%"` is the top.
 - If for some reason you need to rotate your gradient, you use `gradientTransform="rotate(angle/degrees)"`.
 - Added a slight animation to the `CircularProgressBar` so it will have a "refilling" CSS animation when a time period finishes and transitions, `transition-all duration-500`.
+- When tweaking the dimensions of the `CircularProgressBar`, I also realized that I need to adjust both the radius and the center point of the circle.
+That way, it will remain centered in the `viewPort`.

 ## Features